AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 ## Future Work

 After the implementation of the new PACl constant head tank, experiments will be rerun to determine the flow rates at different platform heights.
-Further microbore tubing lengthening or shortening can then be done in order to optimize the system as a whole.

-[EM: Both paragraphs are too informal.]
+These results will allow the team to make further adjustments in order to optimize the system.
+Microbore tubing can then be lengthened or shortened to find an elevation change to allow for a flow rate change that is easy to reproduce.
+Once that information is known, the team can resize the entire system based on the maximum flow rates that the system would need to achieve.
+This adjustment would help achieve the goal of making the system as compact as possible.

-## Conclusions
+## Conclusion
-Explain what you have learned and how that influences your next steps.
-Why does what you discovered matter to AguaClara?

-Make sure that you defend your conclusions with facts and results.
+The Spring 2018 Fluoride Gravity team worked on optimizing the gravity-powered fluoride removal apparatus.
+Several modifications were made to the system this semester, such as installing a balance and an IV drip system to measure the coagulant flow rate into the system.
+The length of the microbore tubing has a significant impact on the coagulant flow rate due to the high frictional head loss.
+Thus, by modifying the length of the microbore tubing and adjusting the height of the coagulant constant head tank, the team determined a simple procedure for adjusting coagulant flow rates.
+There were however several challenges in determining flow rates analytically and therefore the team proceeded to find theses using empirical methods.
+The addition of the drip chamber changed the fluid mechanics of the system enough to make the calculations shown in the report inaccurate.

 ## Bibliography